Arc the Lad: Games

-Arc the Lad: Kijin Fukkatsu (アークザラッド: 機神復活 (Arc the Lad: Resurrection of the Machine God) is a Wonderswan Color game developed by Bandai and released in 2002 in Japan.
-Set after the main series, this game features similar combat and gameplay to the previous installments.
-In this spinoff, Elc returns as the main character alongside a mysterious girl named Finia, who was sent from the future to his time due of a hostile robot takeover that occurred in her time.
+Arc the Lad: Kishin Fukkatsu (アークザラッド: 機神復活 (Arc the Lad: Resurrection of the Machine God) is a Wonderswan Color game developed by Bandai and released in 2002 in Japan.
+Set after Arc the Lad III, this game features similar combat and gameplay to the previous installments.
+In this spinoff, Elc returns as the main character alongside a mysterious girl named Finia, who was sent from the future to his time due to a hostile robot takeover that occurred in her time.
 Finia, Elc, and several of Elc's friends return once again to save humanity from the robots that have now begun to travel to the past.
 While this title was only released in Japan, a fan translation is currently in the works.

 Arc the Lad: Twilight of the Spirits is the first PlayStation 2 game in the Arc the Lad series, and the first 3D game in the series.
 It was developed by Cattle Call, published by Sony Computer Entertainment and was released in Japan on March 20, 2003 and in North America on June 25 of the same year by Sony Computer Entertainment America.
 This was also the only Arc the Lad game to date to come out in Europe, released by Sony Computer Entertainment Europe the following year.
-Set 1,000 years after Arc the Lad III, Twilight of the Spirits takes place in a world amid striving tensions between humans and a new race of humanoid monsters known as Deimos (魔族, (Mazoku, lit.
+Set 1,000 years after Arc the Lad III, Twilight of the Spirits takes place in the same world amid striving tensions between humans and a new race of humanoid monsters known as Deimos (魔族, (Mazoku, lit.
 Demon Clan in the original Japanese version).
 The game follows an intersecting storyline involving a pair of hybrid human and Deimos twins named Kharg and Darc, who set out on a journey to collect five magical stones for their own ambitions and for the future of their retrospective races, all while trying to take down the autocratic Empire of Dilzweld who longs for those very same stones and a mysterious girl who carries one of the stones.
 Twilight of the Spirits redos the original grid based battle system in favor of allowing characters to move freely in circular ranges across fields during combat.